 Key Stage 3

-In Year 8 and 9 the future and past tenses are added to the structures studied in Year 7.
+The future and past tenses are added to the structures studied in Year 7.

 ‘Re-visiting’ topic areas enables students to revise and build on their knowledge regularly.